TOKIO MARINE CANADA LTD.

-We may also collect your personal information even if we do not have a commercial relationship with you in the context of claims made against our insureds.
+We may also collect personal information about third parties with respect to claims made against our insureds.

 Most of the personal information we collect is provided to us by an insured or its insurance broker or agent.
+If an insurance broker tells us that it has a person’s consent to collect and use their personal information, we will rely on that statement.
 We obtain personal information from applications or as otherwise submitted to us by an applicant, an insured, or their insurance broker or authorized representatives.
 We may also obtain personal information from other sources such as consumer reporting agencies; other institutions or information services providers; employers; other insurers or insurance industry sources and databases; and insurance adjusters and private investigators in connection with claims.

 PERSONAL INFORMATION WE SHARE

 - our affiliates, reinsurers, other insurers and the insurance broker of the insured to whom the personal information relates;